EternityForest/drayer/README.md

 Absolutely everything subject to change(Just like our fully mutable streams!).
 Project is a few days old and is not even pre-alpha.

+## Drake

+Drake is both a GUI app and an application layer.
+Note that at the moment, the GUI apps here work but ARE NOT PRIVATE if you use them while connected to untrusted networks.

+Qdrake lets you make publicSocialPosts, clone streams, read posts in cloned streams, sync streams, add files to the stream, and with `qrcode` installed lets you show a QR code for a mibile browser on the same LAN to view an `index.html` included in the stream.

+### Why it isn't private

+They enable local network serving of any streams you load.

+There may be an option to disable this, but in general the primary design intent of Drayer is as an unencrypted data structure with encryption provided by either the transport layer or the application.

+You should not put anything private at all into a Drayer stream, unless you either encrypt it yoursel of only use it with apps that do not share things publically.

+This might change, and it would not be too hard to create an optional encrypted version of the UDP discovery that is unreadable by anyone who doesn't already know a stream's PK.

+For now there are many used for fully authenticated cleartext communication, and the privacy is no worse than many, many other P2P protocols that share your IP and what you're downloading with the world.

 ## Using it!